Five steps to designing a good banner ad

-Getting an impact on your potential clients seems increasingly difficult in a digital world that is full of banners.
-However, these are still effective in many ways, which cannot always be measured in clicks.
+Getting an impact on your potential clients seems increasingly difficult in a digital world that is full of banners. there are five steps to designing a good banner ad , these are still effective in many ways, which cannot always be measured in clicks.

 For example, 8 out of 10 respondents remember a banner graphic campaign seen in the last 24 hours.
 This causes searches on the brand to also increase, resulting in a higher conversion than that evidenced in data such as CTR or Click-Through Rate, which is the rate or percentage of clicks on the banner (and which should be located between the 0.1% and 1%, according to experts).